kennedn/blog/content/posts/tapo.md

 My main motivation for this project really stemmed from the fact that the camera annoyed me from day one.
 Setting the camera up in frigate was quite painful, no one really seemed to know how these cameras worked online.

-> NOTE: If you want 2 way audio to work in frigate you must use the `tapo://` device configuration for your main stream instead of the usual `rtsp://`.
+> SIDENOTE: If you want 2 way audio to work in frigate you must use the `tapo://` go2rtc configuration for your main stream instead of the usual `rtsp://`.
 TP-Link are lazy and only implement 2 way audio on their own proprietary API.

 One undocumented behavior that tripped me up was that the device's API is supposed to accept credentials `admin`:`<your-tapo-cloud-password>` after onboarding.
 However after banging my head against a wall for a few hours I later discovered that if you change your cloud password after onboarding, paired devices don't get the memo 🙂.